jeff-anderson-cscc/wiit-7340-sp2020-degrees-lab-5/README.md

 ## Getting started:

-Using the [create from template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) option, create a repository from this template.
+- [ ] Using the [create from template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) option, create a repository from this template.
+- [ ] Clone your new repository locally and open it in IntelliJ

+## Tips

+When getting unit tests working, fix them one by one in order.
+Avoid moving on to the next test until all the ones above are working.

+__Also:__ If you want to display menu items you created and saved in your PostgreSQL database:
+1. Right click on the `DegreesApplication` class and choose "Run DegreesApplication".
+1. After the app starts, stop it.
+Just running the app creates a run configuration.
+1. From the menu choose __Run > Edit Configurations__
+1. In the "VM options" of the Degrees App run configuration, add `-Dspring.profiles.active=postgres` as a VM Option in your Degrees Application run configuration.

 ## Tasks

-__TIP:__ When getting unit tests working, fix them one by one in order.
-Avoid moving on to the next test until all the ones above are working.

 - [ ] Get all test in `S01_WebContentControllerTests` passing by correctly implementing methods in `WebContentController`.
 Completing this should get the [menu page](http://localhost:3000/menu) working correctly.
 - [ ] Get all tests in `S02_MessageSourcePropertyTests` passing by adding internationalization support using the instruction below.
 Once complete, the [about page](http://localhost:3000/about) should display correctly in English and Spanish.